By. M. Asher Stephenson

 Auditory analysis and synthesis is an integral part of learning, but outside of the classroom, most learners are supersaturated with text-only resources.
 Podcasting, as a platform for educational content, provides a functional model for producing content that changes that balance while working with the ways modern consumers prefer their content to be formatted.

 You can already find podcasts about most popular programing and markup languages, and they provide a solid roadmap for how podcasts can work as an educational platform.
 These podcasts make technical topics interesting by borrowing educational techniques, and they make a great case for doing the reverse.

 By applying podcasting techniques to education you provide information synthesis, helping listeners who are focused on information-in-application.
-A podcast isn’t just a lecture on tape; it’s a conversation, where listeners are exposed to people processing and applying information in a controlled environment, giving them access to how the field their interested in actually works.
+A podcast isn’t just a lecture on tape; it’s a conversation, where listeners are exposed to people processing and applying information in a controlled environment, giving them access to how the field they’re interested in actually works.

 You can see this in effect with podcasts like yayQuery and The Laravel Podcast.
-You can see it in broader application for the education industry in Cult of Pedagogy and Schooled: The Podcast.
+You can see it in a broader application for the education industry in Cult of Pedagogy and Schooled: The Podcast.
 These shows mix conversations about the “industry lifestyle” with directly applicable tricks and techniques.
 They help listeners navigate on-the-job obstacles, while still providing entertainment.
 Our own podcast, EdTech NOW, covers the intersection of reading, tech, and authoritative online learning sources, be they articles or YouTube videos.